Cecily Mackworth: Work

 Mackworth's first book, Eleven Poems, was published by Henry Miller in 1938.
 Her first major success detailed her escape from France in front of the Nazi advance, and route through Spain and Portugal to London, I Came out of France (1941).
 After the war she wrote studies on the poets Francois Villon (in 1947) and Guillaume Apollinaire (in 1967).
 She was one of two female journalists working in Palestine at the time of the birth of Israel, and published a book about the experience, The Mouth of the Sword, in 1949.
 Her book about Isabelle Eberhardt, based on her travels in the region Eberhardt had lived earlier, The Destiny of Isabelle Eberhardt, was published in 1954.
-She also published two novels, Spring's Green Shadow (1952) and Lucy's Nose (1992), as well as two volumes of autobiography, Ends of the World (1987) and Out of the Black Mountains, the latter completed weeks before her death in 2006.
+She also published two novels, Spring's Green Shadow (1952) and Lucy's Nose (1992) about Freud's patient Lucy R, as well as two volumes of autobiography, Ends of the World (1987) and Out of the Black Mountains, the latter completed weeks before her death in 2006.
+Spring's Green Shadow was republished by Honno Welsh Women's Press in 2022; Lucy's Nose in 2026 with an introduction by Ann Heilman.

-She died at 94, on 22 July 22 in Paris.
+She died at 94, on 22 July in Paris.